faberjs/faber-cli/README.md

 ### `faber rm`

-Removes a boilerplate from your list of available boilerplates.
+Removes a repository alias from your list of available boilerplates.

 #### Usage example